Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training

 \section{Conclusion and Future Work}

-With the rapid advancement of deep learning, considerable efforts have been devoted to incorporating CNNs and other models into end-to-end RFFI frameworks to enhance feature extraction automation and identification accuracy.
-However, most existing methods assume a fixed receiver environment for both training and testing, overlooking the feature shifts introduced by hardware discrepancies across different receivers.
-To address this limitation, we propose an enhanced method under the cross-receiver scenario, with the goal of improving model robustness and adaptability to previously unseen receivers.
-This capability is particularly important in real-world applications where receiver failure may necessitate seamless model migration to new devices.
-In this work, we develop a cross-receiver generalization framework based on feature disentanglement.
-Specifically, the model explicitly separates transmitter-specific and receiver-specific features to achieve effective disentanglement.
-A GRL is incorporated into the transmitter feature extraction pathway to encourage domain-invariant representations, while a regularization term is applied to the receiver pathway to capture domain-specific receiver characteristics.
-Extensive experiments conducted on an open-source dataset validate the proposed method’s superior recognition accuracy and generalization ability in cross-receiver scenarios.
-In future work, we plan to extend the proposed framework to accommodate receivers with different signal reception formats, thereby enhancing its applicability in heterogeneous systems and advancing the practical deployment of RFFI in automated and scalable environments.
+Most existing RFFI methods rely on the assumption of fixed receivers during both training and testing, overlooking the domain shifts introduced by heterogeneous receiver hardware.
+This limitation restricts their applicability in practical deployments, where receiver replacement or device migration may be unavoidable.
+To address this issue, we propose a cross-receiver generalization framework for RFFI based on feature disentanglement.
+The proposed model explicitly decomposes input signals into transmitter-specific and receiver-specific representations.
+A GRL is employed to enforce domain-invariant constraints on transmitter-related features, while center regularization and an MSE-based feature separation loss are introduced to effectively disentangle and constrain receiver-related characteristics.
+Comprehensive experiments on a public dataset demonstrate that the proposed method achieves superior identification accuracy and strong generalization ability under both cross-receiver and cross-day evaluation scenarios.
+In future work, we plan to extend the framework to more heterogeneous wireless environments with diverse hardware configurations and deployment conditions, further promoting the practical deployment of robust and scalable RFFI systems.

 \ifCLASSOPTIONcaptionsoff

 \fi